 Will my employer pay for the course?

-If the award is vital for career progression, you will most likely receive employer sponsorship.
-This is especially likely if you work at a company with 'Investors in People' status.
-However, employers may contractually oblige you to continue working for them for a set amount of time after completing the course, so be careful when accepting their backing.
+If the qualification is essential for career progression, you are much more likely to receive employer sponsorship.
+This is particularly common if you work at a company with 'Investors in People' status.
+Bear in mind, however, that your employer may contractually oblige you to continue working for them for a set period following the course.

 Why study a professional and vocational qualification?

-- Meet employers' expectations of continual professional development by keeping your skills and abilities relevant and up to date.
+- It will help you to meet your employer's expectations of continuing professional development (CPD) by keeping your skills and abilities up to date.

 How do I find the right course for me?

 It's important to research your options carefully to ensure that taking a professional course is right for you.
 If you decide to go ahead, remember that the length, cost, quality and content of courses can vary significantly - so you will need to carefully assess which one will benefit you most.
 There are a number of people you can turn to for advice:

 - Current or former students - those who have studied the qualification can give you an unbiased view.

 - Professional bodies - the bodies that award qualifications can give you information about how the taking their courses has benefitted others in similar circumstances.